randrew/phantomstyle/README.md

     `SH_Menu_SloppySubMenus`, but didn't also specify that the submenus should not be closed after a timeout if nothing else is moused over (`SH_Menu_SubMenuDontStartSloppyOnLeave`).
 It also did not specify
-    `SH_Menu_SubMenuUniDirection` and several other thints which should have been specified, which would cause the reactions of a QMenu to appear to lag behind the user's movements or to close submenus unnecessarily.
+    `SH_Menu_SubMenuUniDirection` and several other hints which should have been specified, which would cause the reactions of a QMenu to appear to lag behind the user's movements or to close submenus unnecessarily.